acorg/lispmds/README.md

 $ brew install pymol
 ```

+### Check that pymol works

-It may be that your pymol relies on a version of the GLEW library that you don't have installed.
+It may be that your pymol relies on an older version of the GLEW library
+(1.11) that you don't have installed (you may have 1.12).
+Try running
-Try running `pymol` at the terminal.
+`pymol` at the terminal.
 If you see an error like the following

 ```
 $ pymol